-Karen Sneddon became interim dean of Mercer University School of Law on October 1, 2021.
+Karen Sneddon was appointed dean of Mercer University School of Law on May 31, 2023, after serving as interim dean since Oct.
+1, 2021.
 She previously served as associate dean for faculty research and development and professor of law.

 Dean Sneddon joined the Mercer community in 2006.
 She graduated summa cum laude from Louisiana State University and Tulane Law School.
 Before becoming a faculty member at the School of Law, she was a Forrester Fellow at Tulane Law School.
 She has been a visiting professor of law at the William S. Boyd School of Law at the University of Nevada, Las Vegas and taught a short course in Comparative Succession at ELTE Law, Eötvös Loránd University in Budapest, Hungary.